AdamJayne/adamjayne/README.md

 ### Hello, [object Object] of planet Earth 👋

-I am currently learning more about Infrastructure As Code, while honing my front-end dev skills.
+I am a DevSecOps engineer with full stack web development experience.

 Drop me a line at me@adamjayne.dev